Head and Neck Cancers We Treat

 Surgery

-Surgery is the primary treatment for many forms of head and neck cancer, including mouth cancers, some throat or voice box cancers, and most thyroid and skin cancers.
+Surgery is the primary treatment for many head and neck cancers, including cancers of the mouth, some throat or voice box cancers, and most thyroid and skin cancers.
 In some cases, a physician may recommend radiation or a combination of radiation and chemotherapy before you have surgery.

-The complexity of the surgery varies greatly depending on the location and size of the tumour.
-Our highly specialized surgeons, nurses and interprofessional care team work together to achieve the best results possible.
+The complexity of surgery varies greatly depending on the location and size of the tumour.
+Our highly specialized surgeons, nurses and interprofessional care team work together to achieve the best possible results.

-Note that there are other types of cancers, such as nasopharyngeal cancer, that are treated primarily with radiation or a combination of radiation and chemotherapy.
-For these cancers, surgery might also be recommended if the cancer does not respond to the treatment or if it returns.
+Note that there are other types of cancer, such as nasopharyngeal cancer, that are treated primarily with radiation or a combination of radiation and chemotherapy.
+For these cancers, surgery may be recommended if the cancer does not respond to the treatment or if it returns.

 Radiation therapy

-Patients who have advanced cancers of the head and neck often need radiation therapy as part of their treatment.
+People who have advanced head and neck cancers often need radiation therapy as part of their treatment.
 You may receive radiation therapy before or after surgery.
-The surgeons at Sinai Health work closely with radiation oncologists to plan and optimize your treatment.
+The surgeons at Sinai Health work closely with radiation oncologists to plan and optimize treatment.

 Medical oncology